Before fixing the issue, it helps to understand the cause. Common reasons for a clogged drain in tub include:

 When to Call a Professional for Drain Clearing Services

-- Water pooling in your tub without draining
+- Water pools in the tub without draining

-- Gurgling or bubbling noises from the drain
+- Gurgling or bubbling noises come from the drain

 Why St. Catharines Is More Prone to Drain Issues